rfmae/updateHints/README.md

 # updateHints
-This script udates to BIND root hints file 'named.root' with OpenNICs root servers.
+This script udates the BIND root hints file 'named.root' with OpenNICs root servers.